Working in Argentina?

-Several years of depression in the late 1990s led to a number of socio-economic problems, which rendered working in Argentina a questionable prospect.
+The several years of depression in the late 1990s also led to a number of socio-economic problems, which rendered working in Argentina a questionable prospect.
 The country struggled with rising fiscal deficits and national debt, and capital flight to other nations was a big concern.
-Additionally, rampant inflation and, in turn, astronomical prices discouraged domestic consumption among the lower and middle classes, and unemployment increased drastically.
+Fortunately, these aspects are no longer such a struggle for Argentina, however, rampant inflation and, in turn, astronomical prices continue to discourage domestic consumption among the lower and middle classes, and unemployment rates are still relatively high.
+The Argentinian government is now focusing on social inclusion paired with economic development, in the hope that this will decrease the gap between social classes.

 In the early 2000s, social tensions heightened and erupted in political turmoil and public riots.
 Fortunately for people working in Argentina today, the economy seems to be on the mend.

 Although economic growth experienced a temporary setback during the recession of 2008 and 2009, the growth rate for 2010 and 2011 rose to around 8-9%.
-In 2012, the GDP saw an increase of a mere 0.9%, but in 2013 there does seem to be renewed growth of up to 3%.
+By the end of 2015, however, the GDP growth rate had levelled out to a steady 2.1%, proving that Argentina has overcome the crises.

 Although the economy is still recovering, there is much to be said in favor of working in Argentina.
 The country is rich in natural resources, such as lead, zinc, and precious metals, and energy sources like coal, petroleum, and uranium.
 Moreover, while agriculture accounts for just 5% of the labor force, its export-oriented agribusiness is quite important.
 Thanks to cattle-breeding especially, food-processing is a major sub-sector of the Argentine industrial landscape.

 The service sector is by far the largest branch of Argentina’s economy.
 Not only does it account for more than 60% of the GDP, but over 70% of all people working in Argentina are employed in that industry.
 Buenos Aires in particular is a veritable hub for those working in Argentina’s tertiary sector.

-Besides the moderate economic growth for 2013, the conditions for investment in Argentina have also somewhat stabilized.
+Besides the steady economic growth for 2015, the conditions for investment in Argentina have also somewhat improved.
 Personal consumption is on the upswing, although it is still hampered by the high inflation figures.